3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Experiments

 Regarding the \textbf{ARKitScene} dataset, considering NeRF-Det is the closest work to ours, we follow the same setup described in the NeRF-Det~\citep{xu2023nerf} supplementary materials: `In our experiments, we utilize the subset of the dataset with low-resolution images.'
 Similarly, we adopt the same subset of the ARKitScenes dataset.
-Other methods that report performance on ARKitScene use the full dataset, so our 3DGS-DET is only compared with ImVoxelNet and NeRF-Det under the same conditions as described in NeRF-Det.
-The results in \tabref{tab:main_result_arkit} demonstrate that 3DGS-DET performs better across most categories, achieving an mAP@0.25 of 58.2, which significantly outperforms NeRF-Det by \textbf{+31.5}, highlighting the superiority of our method.
+Other methods that report performance on ARKitScene use the full dataset, so our 3DGS-DET is only compared with ImVoxelNet, NeRF-Det and NeRF-Det++ under the same conditions.
+The results in \tabref{tab:main_result_arkit} demonstrate that 3DGS-DET performs better across most categories, achieving an mAP@0.25 of 58.2, which significantly outperforms NeRF-Det++ by \textbf{+14.9}, highlighting the superiority of our method.

 \textbf{Qualitative results}.
-We provide a qualitative comparison with NeRF-Det in \figrefn{fig:qualitative_cmp}.
-As shown, our methods detect more objects in the scene with greater positional accuracy compared to NeRF-Det~\citep{xu2023nerf}, demonstrating the superiority of our approach.
-More qualitative comparisons can be found in \figrefn{fig:supp_vis_1} and \figrefn{fig:supp_vis_2} in the Appendix.
+We provide a qualitative comparison with NeRF-Det in Fig. 1 and Fig. 2 of the supplementary.
+As shown, our method detects more objects in the scene with greater positional accuracy compared to NeRF-Det~\citep{xu2023nerf}, demonstrating the superiority of our method.